dart-lang/site-www/src/web/libraries.md

 To find more libraries that support writing web apps, search pub.dev for [web packages][].

-Your Dart code also interact with existing JavaScript libraries with Dart's [JavaScript interoperability][] support.
+Your Dart code can also interact with existing JavaScript or TypeScript libraries using Dart's [JavaScript interoperability][] support.

 [flutter]: {{site.flutter}}
 [flutter-web]: {{site.flutter}}/web